Rubycon (album): Tour

-After the album was released, Christopher Franke's Moog synthesizer was damaged in transit during a tour and Franke himself was nearly killed by an electrical shock.
+After the album was released, Christopher Franke's Moog synthesizer was damaged in transit during a tour of Australia and when Franke powered it up, for the first time after the journey, he was nearly killed by an electrical shock.

 Track listing

-A New CD version was issued in 2019 re-mastered from the original master tapes.
-It contained the extra bonus track 'Rubycon' (extended introduction) mixed by Steven Wilson.
-This track is previously unreleased.
+A new CD version was issued in 2019 re-mastered from the original master tapes.
+It contained the bonus track "Rubycon (extended introduction)" mixed by Steven Wilson.
+This track was previously unreleased.